Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Uniqueness of renormalized kinetic solutions

 \section{Uniqueness of renormalized kinetic solutions}

 In this section, we aim to show the pathwise uniqueness of renormalized kinetic solutions of \eqref{eq-2.2}.
-The following stochastic Gronwall lemma will be employed, whose proof can be found in \cite{GZ} (Lemma 5.3). \begin{lemma} For $T>0$, assume that $X,Y,Z,R:[0,T)\times\Omega\to\mathbb{R}$ are real-valued, nonnegative stochastic processes.
+As stated in the Introduction part, unlike \cite{FG21}, we have to employ the entropy estimate \eqref{eq-2.5} and a stochastic Gronwall's lemma to handle the kernel term.
+The latter is formulated as follows, whose proof can be found in \cite[Lemma 5.3]{GZ}. \begin{lemma} Let $T>0$.
+Assume that $X,Y,Z,R:[0,T)\times\Omega\to\mathbb{R}$ are real-valued, nonnegative stochastic processes.
 Let $\tau<T$, $\mathbb{P}-a.s.$ be a stopping time such that

 Assume that for some constant $M<\infty$,

 Suppose that for all stopping times $0\leq\tau_a\leq\tau_b\leq\tau$,